shakir85/blog/content/post/s3_cloudfront_cost/index.md

 ## Edge location data processing: Lambda@Edge

-CloudFront can also perform some data processing at the edge locations using [Lambda@Edge](https://aws.amazon.com/lambda/edge/).
+CloudFront can also perform some data processing at the edge using [Lambda@Edge](https://aws.amazon.com/lambda/edge/).
 A simple example of processing data at the edge is deploying a Lambda@Edge to serve a custom page while your production website is in maintenance mode.
 Overall, utilizing Lambda@Edge can reduce the load on your origin server (in this case, S3) and open the door for a lot of features that you can add to your systems.

 ## Consider these points too